MrAsterisco/RxFireAuth/README.md

 Let's use the same short story from before, but Mike is now going to use Sign in with Apple.

 - On the first device, nothing changes: with the standard Firebase SDK, we can link the anonymous account with Mike's Apple ID.
 - On the second device, two things will happen: first of all, Apple has a different flow for apps that have already used Sign-in with Apple; and this is not controllable by you, so if the user registers and then deletes their account in your app, they'll still get a different sign-in flow in the case they return to the app and Sign-in with Apple once again (further on this [here](https://forums.developer.apple.com/thread/119826)).
-Secondly, you'll have to handle various cases.
+Secondly, you'll have to handle various situations.

 When using Sign-in with Apple *(or any other provider, such as Google)*, you'll find yourself in one of these cases: